-When going for your first bath after delivery, it is necessary to be as careful as possible to prevent yourself from any physical injury as well as any infection.
-It is important to remember that your baby is fully dependent on you, and any harm to you will indirectly impact the baby’s wellbeing.
+When going for your first bath after delivery, it is necessary to be as careful as possible to prevent any physical injury or infection.
+It is important to remember that your baby is fully dependent on you, and any harm to you will indirectly impact the baby’s well-being.

 Always make sure that the place of the bath or the tub has been cleaned using disinfectants.
-The water that is used should be free of any microbes, too, and should not be too hot at all.
-It is also recommended to wear a bra or cover your nipples in order to avoid exposing them to the unclean bathwater.
-Don’t use any bath suds or fragrant oils, for they may react with your skin or the wounds in a different manner.
-Once your bath is complete, make sure your dry yourself completely and take extra precaution around the wounds, ensuring no moisture stays in them.
+The water used should be free of any microbes, too, and should not be too hot.
+It is also recommended to wear a bra or cover your nipples in order to avoid exposing them to unclean bathwater.
+Don’t use bath suds or fragrant oils, for they may react with your skin or the wounds differently.
+Once your bath is complete, make sure you dry yourself completely and take extra precautions around the wounds, ensuring no moisture stays in them.